CassandraCat/BigReact/README.md

 - Insertion process for multiple nodes during mounting
 - Reconciliation process for multiple nodes during insertion
 - DOM movement in the browser environment

+### v1.7

+Implemented handling of Fragment and array nodes, including the following functionalities:

+- Correctly create or reuse Fragment Fiber nodes.
+- Handle array-form child nodes (e.g., { arr }).
+- During recursive deletion of subtrees, record the corresponding Host nodes to be deleted.